 These rats’ most distinguishable trait is their tail, which is black-banded with a white tip resembling a banner.
 The legs on the back are longer than those in the front, allowing it to be fast.
 The population of the banner-tailed kangaroo rat is decreasing.

-They live in tropical and subtropical forests as well as swamps and wooded regions.
+They live in tropical and subtropical forests, swamps, and wooded regions.
 Jaguars are solitary and use stalk-and-ambush techniques.
 This makes them a predator located near the top of the food chain.

 They play an important ecological role in controlling the population levels of their prey.
 Jaguars are carnivores and feed on various types and species of animals.